TRADITIONAL CELLULOSE COLOUR

 Met-alchemy: The modern art of turning basic heaps of rust into valuable collectors' cars!

-Over the next couple of years or so, this site will be building up with a portfolio of work which I can offer potential customers.
-This work is mainly projects for sale, possibly to customers' specifications, if they express interest in sufficient time.
-However it is envisaged that the odd job on customers' own cars could be accomodated from time to time.
+This site is continually developing, with a portfolio of work which I can offer potential customers.
+This work includes projects for sale, possibly to customers' specifications, if they express interest in sufficient time.
+However jobs on customers' own cars can be accomodated additionally.

-Work undertaken comprises a whole spectrum of restoration works, and includes fabrication of sections and panels, repair sections for monocoque constructions, rebuilding and restoring, modifications to bodywork, and all processes through to a finished respray in classic cellulose.
+Work undertaken comprises a whole spectrum of restoration works, and includes fabrication of sections and panels, repair sections for monocoque constructions, rebuilding and restoring, modifications to bodywork, and all processes through to a finished respray in classic cellulose, although other finishes are possible according to appropriate selection.
 Attention to detail will ensure longevity, and photographs will prove the processes.

-The manufacture of aluminium bodywork for vintage racing cars will be coming shortly.
+The manufacture of aluminium bodywork for vintage racing cars will be forthcoming.

-Building up the site will take time because I will be recording each stage of successive projects with detailed photographs, which of course, don't exist yet, and which will be posted here, so you yourself can see exactly what you will get if you come to me for a project.
+Building up the site will take time because I will be recording each stage of successive projects with detailed photographs, and which will be posted here, so you yourself can see exactly what you will get if you come to me for a project.
 The line of "in house" projects can always be interrupted by customers, so the line up shown here is not necessarily a waiting list!
 These projects will also be for sale after their completion.

 I haven't included direct pages for past projects, other than the MG V8, because past projects have been mainly Land Rover based for the last 15 years, and have been of a different kettle of fish.
 I am keeping this particular site for the classic and vintage car projects only.